 If you need to come into the building near arrival or dismissal time, please park in spaces away from the carpool lane and avoid spaces designated as Handicapped and Senior Parking unless you have a valid permit or are above the age of 60.
-Families within the School and SUMC members need these spaces to be available at all times.
+Families within the School and SCC members need these spaces to be always available.
 Also, DO NOT park in the area designated as Stroller Zone outside of Building D. This parking space area is needed for families to access the sidewalk leading into the building.